MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 > [!div class="checklist"]
 > - Setup an Azure SQL Database failover group in paired regions, which allows you to manage the replication and failover of databases to another Azure region.
-> - Setup active and passive WLS clusters on Azure VMs, where your application workload will be deployed and running.
+> - Setup paired WLS clusters on Azure VMs, where your application workload will be deployed and running.
 > - Setup an Azure Traffic Manager, which allows you to distribute traffic to your public facing applications across the global Azure regions.
 > - Configure active and passive WLS clusters for high availability and disaster recovery.
 > - Validate the solution.